-AE49: Electrical Systems
+AE49: Electrical Systems Instructor: To be announced.

-Instructor: Prof. Desir Prerequisite: MP15

 Basic principles of electricity and electrical circuits are studied.
 Particular emphasis is placed on the function, description, and principles of operation of tractor electrical systems and components.
 Methods of diagnosis of faulty systems and components are covered.